https://edu.glogster.com/ for ideas.)

 The report must provide sufficient detail so that someone unfamiliar with the topic can understand the content.
-For each format, you are encouraged to incorporate a variety of ways to present your information and to use technology to create a polished presentation.
-For example, an oral report might include a PowerPoint presentation as a visual aid, or a poster presentation might include a slide show of your activity.
+For each format, you can incorporate a variety of ways to present your information and to use technology to create a polished presentation.
+For example, an oral report might include a PowerPoint presentation, or a poster presentation might include a slide show.
 Be creative.

 The books and websites provided for each superactivity topic are presented as optional resources and are merely suggestions.
 In most cases, they are not crucial to the corresponding activities.
 The Boy Scouts of America makes no guarantee that they will be available in local public libraries, from booksellers, or online.